-Only the coursework that counts towards a student’s degree at DSCC will be used in determining hours of enrollment for federal and state aid programs, which includes the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Direct Loans, Federal Work-Study, Tennessee Student Assistance Award, TN Promise, TN Reconnect, and Lottery Scholarships.
+Only the coursework that counts towards a student’s degree at DSCC will be used in determining hours of enrollment for federal and state aid programs, which includes the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Direct Loans, Federal Work-Study, VA, Tennessee Student Assistance Award, TN Promise, TN Reconnect, and Lottery Scholarships.

 Program of Study FAQs

 What is a program of study (as defined for financial aid purposes)?

 A program of study consists of the courses required to complete for an approved degree or certificate at DSCC.
 The specific courses for a student are identified through a degree evaluation tool called DegreeWorks.

 What types of aid are affected by this?

 Federal aid (Pell Grant, Direct Loans, Work-Study, and FSEOG), VA funding, and state aid (Tennessee Student Assistance Award, TN Promise, TN Reconnect, and Lottery Scholarships) may only be paid for eligible courses that count towards the program of study.

 To see if your classes are eligible, check your DegreeWorks audit in the MyDSCC Student Quick Links list.
 DegreeWorks is a great way for you to review your program audit to see required courses and courses remaining to complete your program!